wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 ![figure]({{"/assests/flow-field-post/l-corridor-2.jpg" | absolute_url}})

-I’d like to interject with some history.
-I actually used a similar navigation mesh system like the one I detail here, but with A-star path finding.
-I did this with An Engine of Ice and Fire about [five years ago](https://github.com/wynnliam/an_engine_of_ice_and_fire).

 The walkable tiles are now colored according to the “navigation region” they are a part of.
 This partition was not arbitrary.
 First, all the regions are rectangles.
 This means that for any two tiles in the same rectangle, there is a direct path between them.

 Thus, you now have a guarantee that so long as your destination is in the same region, you will not bump into any walls.
 Furthermore, there is a relationship between the rectangular regions: If you are to combine a region with one that is directly adjacent to it, they will form a rectangle.
 This is important because it gives us another guarantee: there is a direct path of travel between